 Recipe Ingredients

-Dried polenta - gives great flavor and texture to the cornbread.
+- Dried polenta – gives great flavor and texture to the cornbread.

-All-purpose flour - regular flour is mixed with the polenta to give a nice texture and crumb to the cornbread.
+- All-purpose flour – regular flour is mixed with the polenta to give a nice texture and crumb to the cornbread.

-Dried rosemary - Added to the batter to give incredible flavor to this recipe.
+- Dried rosemary – Added to the batter to give incredible flavor to this recipe.

-Melted butter - I used a stick of butter to give extra flavor but feel free to replace it with olive oil, or avocado oil instead.
+- Melted butter – I used a stick of butter to give extra flavor but feel free to replace it with olive oil, or avocado oil instead.

-Buttermilk - Use storebought or homemade buttermilk.
+- Buttermilk – Use storebought or homemade buttermilk.
 I’ve included instructions on how to make homemade buttermilk down below.
 You can also use regular whole milk if you prefer.

-Large eggs - bind all the ingredients together and give a moist and light tender to this recipe.
+- Large eggs – bind all the ingredients together and give a moist and light tender to this recipe.

-How to Make Recipe The Best Polenta Cornbread:
+How to Make The Best Polenta Cornbread

 All ingredients, measurements, and instructions are in the recipe card at the bottom of this post.

-Step one.
+- Step one.
 Preheat oven to 400 degrees Fahrenheit.
 Grease a 9.5-inch round baking dish with melted butter or olive oil then set aside.

-Step two.
+- Step two.
 Into a large bowl add dried polenta, all-purpose flour, baking powder, salt, and dried rosemary, stirring to combine.
 In a separate bowl whisk together the buttermilk, eggs, and melted butter, then pour the wet ingredients into the dry ingredients.
 Stir batter until there aren’t any more streaks of flour.
 The batter should be thick, but pourable.
 If it’s too thick stir in 1- 2 tablespoons of extra milk.

-Step three.
+- Step three.
 Pour the polenta cornbread batter into the prepared pan, spreading everything out evenly.

-Step four.
-Bake the cornbread for 25 - 30 minutes or until the top and edges are golden brown and a toothpick inserted in the middle comes out clean.
+- Step four.
+Bake the cornbread for 25 – 30 minutes or until the top and edges are golden brown and a toothpick inserted in the middle comes out clean.
 Serve warm with melted butter alongside your favorite main dishes.
 Enjoy!

 Cast Iron Skillet Cornbread Instructions:

-Step one.
-Heat a 10-inch cast iron skillet in the oven for 5 - 10 minutes then add 1 - 2 tablespoons of butter or olive oil.
+- Heat a 10-inch cast iron skillet in the oven for 5 – 10 minutes then add 1 – 2 tablespoons of butter or olive oil.

-Step two.
-Pour the cornbread batter into the hot skillet then spread it out evenly.
+- Pour the cornbread batter into the hot skillet then spread it out evenly.

-Step three.
-Bake for 20 - 25 minutes or until the sides are golden brown and a toothpick inserted into the middle comes out clean.
+- Bake for 20 – 25 minutes or until the sides are golden brown and a toothpick inserted into the middle comes out clean.

-What to serve with Rosemary Cornbread with Polenta
+What to serve with Rosemary Polenta Cornbread

 - Butter and honey